BS Nursing (Prelicensure)

 Want to become a nurse?
 Now is the perfect time to become a Registered Nurse (RN).
 WGU’s B.S. in Nursing (Prelicensure) degree program prepares you with the content knowledge and extensive in-hospital clinical experience to earn your bachelor’s degree and prepare you to sit for the NCLEX licensing exam.

 Your clinical education also includes learning skills and patient care competencies in simulation lab “boot camps” followed by agency-based clinical “intensives” where patient care competencies can be honed and mastered.
 These “intensives” take place in hospitals and other key healthcare facilities under the guidance of expert staff nurses who provide coaching and clinical learning opportunities.

 You will become a technologically proficient, caring, bachelor’s degree-prepared nurse who is ready to preserve, promote, improve, and maintain the health and well-being of individuals and families in your community.

-This program includes several domains of study plus intensive clinical rotations for each clinical subdomain of study:
+This program includes several areas of study plus intensive clinical rotations for each clinical area of study:

 Nursing Related Science

 To be considered for enrollment in the program, students must have earned a bachelor’s or associate’s degree AND/OR completed the following program admissions prerequisites:

 Language and Communications